 - Patchwork Gardens: 4649 Milburn Road, Battersea, Ontario.
 Certified organic vegetable farm, growing vegetables since 2004 for Kingston area grocery stores and restaurants.
 Pre-order spring plant sale available online in January

 - Made in the Shade Perennials 3626 Hwy 2, Gananoque, Ont.
 Nursery dedicated to growing large, high quality perennials for both sun and shade.
-Pre-orders open in January, open to in person shopping April 20.

 - Potter’s Nurseries: 690 Golden Mile Rd, Kingston.
 Specializes in quality nursery stock including shrubs, evergreens, hedges, fruiting plants, roses, large specimen trees and colourful perennials.
 Open year-round.